MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/sys-query-store-plan-transact-sql.md

 * Reference to an external table
 * Distributed query or full-text operations
 * Use of Global queries
-* Dynamic or keyset cursors (plan forcing is supported for static and fast forward cursors)
+* Dynamic or keyset cursors
 * Invalid star join specification

+> [!NOTE]
+> Azure SQL Database and SQL Server 2019 (preview) support plan forcing for static and fast forward cursors.

 Second, when objects that plan relies on, are no longer available:
 * Database (if Database, where plan originated, does not exist anymore)